School Bus Accident Attorneys In Chicago, Illinois

 Loading And Unloading Children From The Bus

-One of the biggest dangers to children when riding the school bus is not the ride itself, but instead getting safely on and off the bus.
-Of the children that were fatally injured in a school bus accident between 2000-2009, most were either on foot or a bicycle and were struck by the bus or another vehicle.
+One of the most significant dangers to children on the school bus is not the ride itself, but getting safely on and off the bus.
+Of the children fatally injured in a school bus accident between 2000-2009, most were either on foot or a bicycle when struck by the bus or another vehicle.

-- 22% were killed when the bus was leaving a parked space or in a lane of traffic
+- 22% were killed when the bus was leaving a parking space or in a lane of traffic,

 In addition to the fatalities, there are many injuries to children who fall or have other accidents when loading and unloading onto the bus.
 The NHSTA estimates that between 8,500 and 12,000 children are injured each year in school bus accidents.